docusign/extension-app-data-io-reference-implementation/README.md

 To test a data IO extension app with both read and write capabilities, modify the `ReadWriteManifest.json` file.

+## Hosted Version (no setup required)
+You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the root of the repository: `Hosted.ReadOnlyManifest.json` or `Hosted.ReadWriteManifest.json` to the Docusign Developer Console.
+See [Upload your manifest and create the data IO app](#3-upload-your-manifest-and-create-the-data-io-app).

+**Note:** The provided manifests include `clientId` and `clientSecret` values used in the sample authentication connection.
+These do not authenticate to a real system, but the hosted reference implementation requires these exact values.

 ## Choose your setup: local or cloud deployment
 If you want to run the app locally using Node.js and ngrok, follow the [Local setup instructions](#local-setup-instructions) below.